DATE TOFFEE COFFEE CAKE

 Tip: If frosting is too stiff, add more chocolate milk, 1 teaspoons at a time, until desired consistency is reached.

-12 ounces Guittard Organic Milk Chocolate Baking Wafers
+12 oz.
+Guittard Organic Milk Chocolate Baking Wafers

-12 ounces Guittard Organic Dark Chocolate Baking Wafers
+12 oz.
+Guittard Organic Dark Chocolate Baking Wafers

 Preheat oven to 375°F. Place bacon on a baking sheet lined with parchment paper or a half sheet pan fitted with a cooling rack.
 Bake in the oven until bacon is cooked (15 minutes for soft bacon, 20 minutes for crispy bacon).
 Let bacon cool on the pan for 5 minutes then transfer to a plate lined with paper towels.